 Annual Charity Lunch 2018

-Next year's lunch will be held on Friday, 9th March 2018 at the Park Plaza Riverbank Hotel, Albert Embankment.
-Notices will be sent out with the December newsletter but if you would like to reserve a table please email Anne James: email@example.com
+This year's lunch will be held on Friday, 9th March 2018 at the Park Plaza Riverbank Hotel, Albert Embankment.
+Notices were sent out with the December newsletter but if you would like to reserve a table please email Anne James: firstname.lastname@example.org

 Copped a brilliant Annual Lunch!